climateclock/climate-clock-kit/instructions/instructions.md

 > _The CLIMATECLOCK needs to connect to the internet at least one time to set its clock.
 And if climate change predictions change, we'll update our numbers on github, and connecting to the internet will update the clock (TODO: not yet implemented)._

 - Plug the internet-connected ethernet cable into your CLIMATECLOCK, then plug in the power supply.
-The device should take 15-20 seconds to boot.
+The clock should take 15-20 seconds to boot.

 ![](makerkit/E_1.jpg)